So, what happened?

 The gravel-covered berm on Noe Bixby Road’s infamous S-curve – where many have died in similar accidents – became my fateful “crossroad.”
 An overnight graduation party in 1985 was interrupted by a friend in need of an early ride home.
+(I was always the friend to count on.)
 My decision not to ignore her desperation changed the future of my entire family, and kept me from serving my country.

 Subject: My dear friend

 I just checked your web site out!
 You blow me away.
 Brad gave me your web address today.
 I just recently got back in touch with his family.

 I need first to tell you how much I have ached over the years knowing that you were only driving at that point for me.
 I know that there was no way to know what was to come, but I knew you did not want to leave, you were just being kind to me.
 And how did I repay that kindness, I ran away.
 I saw you, held your hand and cried the next day, I have never forgotten the exact moment I saw you laying on that turning board, I felt so ashamed and guilty It changed something in me forever and I stayed away until a few years ago.

 Although you have never left my heart or my thoughts, I just thought you and your family had to be so angry with my selfish behavior, that none of you wanted me around.
 Saying I am sorry does not begin to cover it.
 I am sorry for so many things Kevin, mostly for not being there all these years, for being to ashamed of myself and fearful of your rejection and letting that keep me away from your beautiful soul.
 I pray that you can forgive me for being a selfish little girl all those years ago.
 I am so ashamed that I didn’t know better.